Ready to learn how to draw easy flower doodles?

 As you can see, you don’t need to be an artist to decorate bullet journal spreads in a fancy way.

 First and foremost, these 70+ easy flower doodles step-by-step tutorials will help you to elevate your doodling skills and spruce your favorite bujo pages up quickly.

 No matter if you choose simple flower doodles with lines and basic shapes or you decide to go for watercolors – bullet journal doodling is all about having fun, unleashing creativity, and practicing self-care.

 Just don’t get caught up in a perfectionist mind.

-In the contrary, the less refined your flower doodles look like, the better, more organic end effect you get.
+On the contrary, the less refined your flower doodles look, the better, more organic end effect you get.